Sonalkri2004/Finsense/README.md

  - All roles (Accountant, Bursar, Principal) can download transaction details in PDF format, such as pay vouchers and note sheets, at any stage.
  - Data Visualization: Interactive graphs and charts to track spending and savings patterns.

-# 📌What technologies were used?
+# 🔺What technologies were used?
  ## Frontend:
   - React: For building a dynamic and efficient user interface.
   - React DOM: To render React components in the DOM.